-- Teach Scouts not to touch each other's food, touch each other's utensils, or eat off each other's plates. - Cover wooden picnic tables with a plastic tablecloth before using them.
+- Cover wooden picnic tables with a plastic tablecloth before using them.
 You have no control over what foods were laid on them in the past and no practical way to clean them yourself. - Don't store foods, ingredients, or seasonings in the same storage bins with cooking equipment. - Use plastic totes with smooth surfaces instead of a traditional wooden chuck box.
 A wood surface chuck box can absorb allergens and is not easy to clean inside. - Keep cooking containers and cooking tools clean between outings by storing them in new zip-type plastic storage bags or small trash bags that can be securely closed.
 Don't reuse these bags. - Wash hands frequently with soap and water while cooking and make copious use of food-handling gloves. - Teach Scouts to strip off and replace gloves before moving to a new task, handling a new food item, or handling a new cooking tool.
 The point is to not spread allergens from surface to surface. - Have a generous supply of cooking bowls, pots, and utensils so you don't have to wash dishes while you cook.
-If you need to, keep allergen-exposed and allergen-unexposed cookware separated on an outing, even after it has been washed, and keep the pieces dedicated to their purposes.
-Color-coding could help with this. - No wooden utensils or cutting boards.
-Even plastic cutting boards can catch food particles once they have some wear on them.
-Dispose of cutting boards that are too scored to clean well. - Avoid sharing a camp stove between allergen-free foods and other foods due to the risk of spatters from one getting in the other.

-- Teach and enforce a policy of "a spoon only gets used in one pot", "a knife is only used on one ingredient", and "each container only gets used once" before it is washed.
+If there is a need, keep allergen-exposed and allergenunexposed cookware separated on an outing even after it has been washed, and keep the pieces dedicated to their purposes. - No wooden utensils or cutting boards. - Avoid sharing a camp stove between allergen-free foods and other foods due to the risk of spatters from one getting in the other. - Teach and enforce a policy of "a spoon only gets used in one pot", "a knife is only used on one ingredient", and "each container only gets used once" before it is washed.
 The tools and containers are washed thoroughly with soap and water between each use and each ingredient. - Wash dishes that have only been exposed to allergen-free foods first, before you wash the other dishes. - If you use sponges, dish rags, and scrubbers to wipe surfaces and clean dishes, treat them like disposable single-use items.
-They cannot be cleaned well enough in a camping environment to be reused on the same outing. - Washed dishes need to be inspected by an adult before they are used again.
+They cannot be cleaned well enough in a camping environment to be reused on the same outing.

+- Washed dishes need to be inspected by an adult before they are used again.
 They need to be completely clean. - Be prepared to modify any part of the cooking procedures and systems your unit uses based on the information and advice you get from the parents/guardians of the Scout with a food allergy.